jbush001/NyuziProcessor/tools/simulator/README.md

 Adding the -v (verbose) flag will dump all register and memory transfers to standard out.

-The -f flag will open a framebuffer window (assumed to be 32-bpp, 640x480 at 0x200000)
+The -f flag will open a framebuffer window (assumed to be 32-bpp at 0x200000).
+Width and height are specified with the -w and -h flags.

 The simulator allocates 16MB of memory to the virtual machine, starting at address 0.